rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

     </div>
 </div>
 <div class="caption">
-    <strong>Figure 3:</strong> Starting from a minima (green dot) we choose random vectors to perturb the model weights along.
-The loss increases as the weights are perturbed, and we can define a basin by setting an arbitrary threshold.
+    <strong>Figure 3:</strong> Starting from a minima (green dot), we choose random vectors to perturb the model weights along.
+The loss increases as the weights are perturbed, and we can define a basin by setting an arbitrary loss threshold.
 Using multiple random vectors allows us to measure the volume of this basin.
 This technique has some shortcomings (eg, it underestimates the true volumes).
-We discuss this in more detail in our paper, but it does not seem to effect our experimental results.
+We discuss this in more detail in our paper, but it does not seem to affect our experimental results.
 </div>

-The volume is thus a measure of minima flatness that is directly proportional to the probability of finding a minima via randomly chosen parameters, which is useful for some experiments. <d-cite key="chiangLOSSLANDSCAPESARE2023"></d-cite> <d-cite key="pelegBiasStochasticGradient2025"></d-cite>
+Volume is thus a measure of minima flatness that is directly proportional to the probability of finding a minima via randomly chosen parameters, which is useful for some experiments <d-cite key="chiangLOSSLANDSCAPESARE2023"></d-cite> <d-cite key="pelegBiasStochasticGradient2025"></d-cite> .

-Using this measure of volume, Huang et al (as well as others <d-cite key="scherlisEstimatingProbabilitySampling2025"></d-cite>, including us!) have measured the volumes of minima obtained from training on poisoned datasets - datasets with additional samples that are incorrectly labelled.
+Using this measure of volume, Huang et al. (as well as others <d-cite key="scherlisEstimatingProbabilitySampling2025"></d-cite>, including us!) have measured the volumes of minima obtained from training on poisoned datasets - datasets with additional samples that are incorrectly labelled.
 These poisoned minima achieve 100% accuracy on the base dataset but very low test accuracy.
 We find they also have significantly smaller volumes.

 Therefore the volume hypothesis is a plausible explanation for why we don't observe these poorly behaved minima in practice.